-To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 100uH inductor L6 and 220uF capacitor C47 (may be supplied as 470uF, even better!).
+To keep noise out of the supply, the 5V supply to the microcontroller and LCD module is filtered by 47uH inductor L6 and 470uF capacitor C47.

 In combination, these measures ensure that there are no "clicks" in the audio when tuning the receiver; just a small "flutter" as I call it, which is a natural consequence of the sudden change in frequency (Fourier rules).